designstem/projects/frequency/index.md

 #### Adjust the number of lines

-Not lets keep the rotation constant, <var>1 second</var> per rotation, and adjust number of lines to make it appear the wheel stops.
+Now let’s keep the rotation constant, <var>1 second</var> per rotation, and adjust the number of lines to make it appear the wheel stops.

 We have <var class="blue">{{ get('c') }} lines</var>